GroupLabs/TransparencyAPI/README.md

 ---

+*September 7, 2022*

+To improve the usability of the application, let's use state-of-the-art language models to add information to the response.
+A few tasks we will undertake:

+1. Summarization
+2. Named Entity Recognition
+3. Question Answering

+For this, we will review models from Huggingface, and pipelines from spaCy.

+---

 *August 24, 2022*

 The program will be given a url as an input.
 It should retuen a JSON output of all the contents of the HTML document.
 Take a look at an example input: